• Skip to primary navigation

 Unfold the second crust and evenly place it on top of the skillet over all of the ingredients.
 Tuck any excess dough hanging over the side into the skillet and pinch to close with the bottom crust if possible.

-top pie crust added to the rest of the chicken pot pie ingredients in a cast iron skillet
+Close up view of chicken pot pie in cast iron skillet before baking.

 Using a small bowl, whisk an egg before using a brush to brush the top of the pie crust with the egg wash.
 Using a knife or kitchen shears cut 3 to 4 small slits in the center of the top crust of the unbaked pot pie to allow the steam a space to escape.